 - Funding for hospitals, healthcare workers, and medical research to support the care they are providing, including the production and purchase of Personal Protective Equipment (PPE) to keep our medical providers safe and healthy.

 Help Flatten the Curve!

-Even though schools throughout the state are closed, the state government the State Department of Education is working with school districts on developing distance learning plans and ensuring students have access to nutritious meals.
-Anyone under the age of 18 can pick up meals at designated locations in their city or town.
+Even though schools throughout the state are closed, anyone under the age of 18 can pick up meals at designated locations in their city or town.
 Consult your city or town’s municipal website for more information.

 The Families First Coronavirus Response Act focuses on the immediate economic needs for workers and families like paid emergency leave for millions of Americans.
 The #FamiliesFirst Act provides for free coronavirus testing for everyone who needs a test, including the uninsured and strengthens nutrition security benefits on which millions of school children, seniors, and families depend.